MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Methodology

 \subsection{Evaluation Metrics}

 To quantitatively evaluate the proposed MCR-VQGAN, we employed three standard image quality metrics: Mean Squared Error (MSE), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index Measure (SSIM).
 MSE measures the pixel-wise intensity difference, while PSNR assesses the reconstruction quality relative to the peak signal.
 SSIM evaluates the perceptual structural similarity between the synthetic and ground-truth images.
+All image quality metrics (PSNR and SSIM) were computed using a standardized data range of 2.0, corresponding to the normalized image intensity range of $[-1, 1]$.
+This fixed data range ensures consistent and comparable evaluation across all subjects and models.

 For the downstream classification task, we used accuracy to evaluate the model's ability to distinguish between CN and MCI/AD subjects.
 Accuracy is calculated as the ratio of correct predictions to the total number of predictions.